Financial Support Options

-Would you like to get your M.S. or Ph.D. for FREE?
+Would you like to get your Ph.D. for FREE?

-First year graduate students are generally supported as teaching assistants.
-Graduate teaching assistants (GTAs) work with the faculty by conducting recitation and laboratory sections and assisting with grading and examinations.
-The time commitment for a GTA averages twelve hours per week.
+First-year Ph.D. graduate students are generally supported as Teaching Assistants.
+Graduate Teaching Assistants (GTAs) work with the faculty by conducting recitation and laboratory sections and assisting with grading and examinations.
+The time commitment for a GTA averages 12 hours per week.

-Most of the research conducted in the department is supported by grants from federal agencies, e.g., the National Science Foundation and National Institutes of Health, or large private sources such as the Petroleum Research Fund, Research Corporation, foundations, and industry.
-Graduate students performing research on these projects are supported as research assistants.
+Most of the research conducted in the department is supported by grants from federal agencies, e.g., the National Science Foundation and National Institutes of Health, or large private sources such as the Petroleum Research Fund or Research Corporation, as well as by other foundations and by industry.
+Graduate students performing non-credit hour research on these projects are supported as Research Assistants.

-Milton Harris Graduate Fellowship - Awards are based on achievements in academics and research as well as performance in teaching roles.
+The Milton Harris Fellowship is awarded based on achievements in academics and research, as well as performance in teaching roles.
 The late Dr. Milton Harris, an alumnus of Oregon State University and former President of the American Chemical Society, provided a generous endowment for this program.

-David P. Shoemaker Memorial Fellowship - Awards provide one or more fellowships to exceptional advanced PhD students in chemistry.
-The fund for this award was established by the late Clara Shoemaker, in honor of her husband Dr. David Shoemaker, former chair of the Department of Chemistry.
-Students who are completing the spring term of their second year, or more advanced are eligible.
+The Shoemaker Memorial Fund awards one or more fellowships to exceptionally advanced Ph.D. candidates in chemistry.
+The fund for this award was established by the late Clara Shoemaker in honor of her husband Dr. David Shoemaker, former chair of the Department of Chemistry.
+Students who are completing the Spring Term of their second year, or who are more advanced, are eligible.

-Ken and Lise Hedberg Fellowship - Award to assist graduate students in chemistry.
-Students engaged in research on chemical structure receive priority for consideration
+The Ken and Lise Hedberg Fellowship is awarded to assist graduate students in chemistry.
+Students engaged in research on chemical structure receive priority consideration.

-Whitely Graduate Fellowship in Material Sciences - Award for graduate students in chemistry physics with research in material sciences.
+The Whitely Graduate Fellowship is awarded to graduate students in chemistry or physics who conduct research in material sciences.

-Ingram Fellowship - An award in honor of William Ingram, an alumnus of Oregon State University.
-Annual award is given to the student who has compiled the best record in all first-year courses and graduate student responsibilities.
+This award is in honor of William Ingram, an alumnus of Oregon State University, and is presented to the student who has compiled the best record in all first-year courses and graduate student responsibilities.

-Benedict Fellowship - Annyal award is given to the second-year graduate student who has compiled the best record in all courses and has a strong start on research.
+The Benedict Fellowship is awarded annually to the second-year graduate student who has compiled the best record in all courses and has a strong start on research.